dotkernel/api/README.md

 ### Prepare config files

-* duplicate `config/autoload/cors.local.php.dist` as `config/autoload/cors.local.php` <- if your API will be consumed by another application, make sure configure the `allowed_origins`
+* duplicate `config/autoload/cors.local.php.dist` as `config/autoload/cors.local.php` <- if your API is consumed by another application, make sure configure the `allowed_origins`
 * duplicate `config/autoload/local.php.dist` as `config/autoload/local.php`
-* **optional**: in order to run/create tests, duplicate `config/autoload/local.test.php.dist` as `config/autoload/local.test.php` <- this creates a new in-memory database that your tests will run on
+* **optional**: to run/create tests, duplicate `config/autoload/local.test.php.dist` as `config/autoload/local.test.php` <- this creates a new in-memory database that your tests will run on

 ### Setup database